Parsa-Rajabi/CMPT-276/docs/project.md

 - List of known bugs and issues with the project and their severity (table format)
   - Any bug identified and missing from this list will impact the project grade
   - It is recommended to use a bug tracking tool (e.g., Github Issues) to track these bugs
-  - Bug reports should include a description of the bug, steps to reproduce, and severity level
+  - Bug reports should include a description of the bug, steps to reproduce, and severity level and link to Github Issue
 - Description of the project's future work and potential improvements
   - This should include any features that were not implemented and how they could be implemented in the future
 - Lessons learned and project takeaways
   - Include challenges faced during the project and how they were overcome
+- Appendix with any additional information that was not included in the main report
+  - Provide a list of all group members and their detailed contributions to the project
+  - Peer testing feedback form (survey questions)
+  - All the peer testing feedback received from classmates (survey results)
+  - Any additional diagrams, charts, or tables that were not included in the main report

 **Source Code:**